 - Completely switching off the Windows Firewall service (It is not recommended in most cases as it opens the doors for network security threats)- We are not talking about this step here.

 - Only enable ICMP packets (Accepting ICMP packets in Firewall rule).
-This will allow the ping requests to reply while the firewall is on and protecting other network traffic.
+This will allow the ping requests to reply while the firewall is on and protect other network traffic.

-a) Go to Network connections in Control panel.
+a) Go to Network Connections in the Control panel.

 b) Right Click the connection you want to enable ICMP/Ping requests (usually the local network).

-c) Click on Properties and go to Advanced tab.
+c) Click on Properties and go to the Advanced tab.

-d) Select the network connection, as shown below, then click on the Settings button in ICMP.
+d) Select the network connection as shown below.
+Click on the Settings button in ICMP.

 e) Enable the tick in ‘Allow incoming echo request.’
 Press OK.